-Buland Darwaza or the loft gateway was built by the great Mughal emperor, Akbar in 1601 A.D. at Fatehpur Sikri.
+Buland Darwaza or the loft gateway at Fatehpur Sikri was built by the great Mughal emperor, Akbar in 1601.
 Akbar built the Buland Darwaza to commemorate his victory over Gujarat.
-The Buland Darwaza is approached by 42 steps.
-The Buland Darwaza is 53.63m high and 35 meters wide.
-Buland Darwaza is the highest gateway in the world and an astounding example of the Mughal architecture.
-The Buland Darwaza or the magnificence gateway is made of red and buff sandstone, decorated by carving and inlaying of white and black marble.
-An inscription on the central face of the Buland Darwaza throws light on Akbar's religious broad mindedness.
+The Buland Darwaza, approached by 42 steps and 53.63m high and 35 meters wide, is the highest gateway in the world and an astounding example of the Mughal architecture.
+It is made of red and buff sandstone, and decorated by carving and inlaying of white and black marble.
+An inscription on the central face of the Buland Darwaza throws light on Akbar's religious tolerance and broad mindedness.

 The Buland Darwaza towers above the courtyard of the mosque.
 It is semi octagonal in plan and is topped by pillars and chhatris, echoing early Mughal design with simple ornamentation, carved verses from the Koran and towering arches.
 There are thirteen smaller domed kiosks on the roof, stylized battlement and small turrets and inlay work of white and black marble.
 On the outside a long flight of steps sweeps down the hill giving the gateway additional height.
 A Persian inscription on eastern arch way of the Buland Darwaza records Akbar's conquest over Deccan in 1601 A.D.